-A course focused on important principles of spiritual formation and Christian leadership with an appropriate field experience under the supervision of a competent supervisor.
+A course focused on important principles of Spiritual Formation and Christian Leadership with an appropriate field experience under the supervision of a competent supervisor.
 Cognitive and affective learning experiences are designed to foster the student's formation in ministry.
-3 semester hours (Pass/Fail Course - See note above)
+3 semester hrs.
+Pass/Fail Course - See note above.

-PMN 6710 Baptist Polity, Membership and Discipline in the Local Church

-An in-depth study of Baptist polity, meaningful church membership and scriptural church discipline in the local Baptist church.
-Special emphasis will be given to authority, relationships and the ordinances in the local church from the perspective of Scripture and its application.
-3 semester hours
+PMN 6710 Baptist Polity, Membership, and Discipline in the Local Church An in-depth study of Baptist polity, meaningful church membership, and scriptural church discipline in the local Baptist church.
+Special emphasis will be given to authority, relationships, and the ordinances in the local church from the perspective of Scripture and its application.
+3 semester hrs.

-PMN 6720 Administration and Education in the Local Church

-A survey of effective methods of administration and an overview of Christian education ministries in a local church setting.
-3 semester hours
+PMN 6720 Administration and Education in the Local Church A survey of effective methods of administration and an overview of Christian education ministries in a local church setting.
+3 semester hrs.